zicklag/docs-1/docs/self-hosted/installation.md

+---
+description: Directus can be installed in many different ways and on several different stacks.
+You can choose between local, self-hosted on-premises, or our managed Cloud solution.
+readTime: 12 minutes
+---

 # Installation

 > Directus can be installed in many different ways and on several different stacks.
 You can choose between local,